urbancluka/UVP-Projektna-naloga/README.md

  [ ] Decide what website to scrap
  [ ] Write regex function to retrieve data from raw html file [ ] Save data to single .csv file
+ [ ] Make website inputs a prompt for the user to enter ("enter starting page, enter last page...")
+ [ ] Add content type for download function -> merge download_main and download_cars by adding another parameter type: main/car